Can I Leave the State While on Workers’ Comp?

 If you have an open workers’ compensation claim, then it is likely you are getting medical care and/or vocational training.
 If you voluntarily leave the state and it interrupts your medical care or job training, L&I can suspend or close your claim.

-It’s crucial to understand how leaving the state might affect your workers’ comp benefits.
+You will want to understand how leaving the state might affect your workers’ comp benefits.
 You need to get approval from your case manager and follow specific procedures to ensure your benefits continue uninterrupted.

 Leaving the State Can Easily Impact Your Workers’ Comp Case.
 Be Careful.

-• If you miss scheduled evaluations or treatment sessions due to being out of state without good reason, L&I will interpret it as non-compliance with your recovery plan and begin to close your claim.
-As long as you need medical treatment, you need an attending physician.
+• If you miss scheduled evaluations or treatment sessions because you are out of state without good reason, L&I can interpret this as non-compliance with your recovery plan and begin to close your claim.

 • Any perceived non-compliance or failure to follow prescribed treatments and evaluations could lead to adjustments in your benefits, most likely including non-cooperative suspension or claim closure.